 Makhana’s nutritional value comes from its high fibre content, low glycemic index, and low calories.
 It has almost negligible fat, making it a top choice among those who are enthusiastic about weight loss.
 Below are some key makhana nutrition facts that deserve your attention.

 Makhana Side Effects

-Long story short- the next time you crave for some potato chips to fulfill your evening snacking ritual, just head to your kitchen cabinet and get yourself a bowl full of this healthy, crunchy snack.
+Long story short- the next time you crave some potato chips to fulfil your evening snacking ritual, head to your kitchen cabinet and get a bowl full of this healthy, crunchy snack.
 Trust us, you will be doing a favour to your heart and tummy, and your taste buds will thank you forever!